scottymcandrew/mealissimo/README.md

 This site was developed using Visual Studio Code and is being hosted on GitHub pages at mealissimo.scottymcandrew.com

 To run locally all files from the Git repo are required and need to be hosted on a local web server.
 This can be achieved preferably with your IDE's live server feature.
+Outbound internet access is required in order to reach the API.

 ## Credits